typelevel/typelevel.github.com/src/blog/algebraic-api-design.md

 Here is a very simple version of a Monte Carlo tree search:

-1. Choose the root node as the current node $n$ of the game-tree
+1. Choose the root node as the current node @:math n @:@ of the game-tree
-2. For the current node $n$, determine all legal moves $ms$
+2. For the current node @:math n @:@, determine all legal moves @:math ms @:@
   - If no legal moves exist, the algorithm terminates
-3. Determine all child nodes $cs$ of $n$ by applying each of the moves $ms$ to the current state $n$
+3. Determine all child nodes @:math cs @:@ of @:math n @:@ by applying each of the moves @:math ms @:@ to the current state @:math n @:@
-4. Perform a random simulation for each of the child nodes $cs$
+4. Perform a random simulation for each of the child nodes @:math cs @:@
-5. From the child nodes $cs$ choose the node with the best simulation result, and continue with step 2.
+5. From the child nodes @:math cs @:@ choose the node with the best simulation result, and continue with step 2.

 A way to improve on this basic algorithm is to add a nested (lower level) search at step 4. such that a random simulation is performed if the current level equals 1, otherwise a `level - 1` search is performed.